khakhalin/notes/dictionary.md

 **ETL** (db): Extract Transform Load ([wiki](https://en.wikipedia.org/wiki/Extract,_transform,_load)).
 Either a process, or a tool.
 See [[data_wh]]

-**Feature store** (data) A practical concept for data project implementation: a collection of curated features that are automatically produced (updated) from new data, and can be tapped into by various projects.
-Paying it forward with feature engineering.
+**Feature store** (data) A practical concept for data project implementation: a collection of curated features that are automatically produced (updated) for new data, and can be tapped into by various projects.
+In a way, paying it forward with feature engineering.

 # G